MSc Public PolicyFind a programme

 |Start date||September 2018|

 What is public policy?
 Who are the key actors and which institutions are involved?
 Who is it shaped by and how does it have an impact on an economic, social and cultural environment that is increasingly globalised?

-As well as considering generic policy concerns, the programme gives you an opportunity to choose from a range of substantive policy issues.
-These include: the economics of public policy; poverty and social exclusion; penal policy; cities, housing and public policy; health and public policy; migration, asylum; and sustainability.
-All the programme units consider policy in an international and comparative context.
+As well as considering generic policy concerns, the programme gives you an opportunity to choose from a range of substantive policy issues, such as the economics of public policy, poverty and social exclusion, penal policy, migration, asylum and sustainability.
+Every unit considers policy in an international and comparative context.

 To find out more, take a look at these videos exploring scholarships, international studies and the student perspective.

 We charge an annual tuition fee.
 Fees for 2018/19 are as follows: